 If you’re in Tai O around lunchtime, there are plenty of restaurants to pick from.
 Our favourites are the Tai O Crossing Boat Restaurant on Kat Hing Street, and 肥妹燒烤小食 – Shop no. 21 on Tai O Market Street (sorry, no English name).
 It’s hard to miss the latter as they always have delicious looking baked lobsters, prawns, or scallops on display.

-If you’re in the mood to grab a cup of coffee, relax, and appreciate the beauty of Tai O, there’s no better place than Solo Cafe.
+If you’re in the mood to grab a cup of coffee, relax, and appreciate the beauty of Tai O fishing village, there’s no better place than Solo Cafe.
 Grab a seat on terrace that overlooks the river, and the Triple Lanterns Cafe (which is also a great cafe).
 From here you can wave to the visitors who pass below in the boats.

 If you looking for something more classy, why not head down to the Tai O Heritage Hotel.
 Enjoy dining in the hotel’s Tai O Lookout Restaurant that has a beautiful glass roof.
 And then after that, you can stay back for the afternoon high tea.